StanChart confident on income growth, to add 2,000 jobs

-LONDON (Reuters) - Standard Chartered (STAN.L) said it expected to grow income at least 10 percent this year and to add about 2,000 staff as it picks up the pace of investment later in the year.
+LONDON, May 2 (Reuters) - Standard Chartered said it expected to grow income at least 10 percent this year and to add about 2,000 staff as it picks up the pace of investment later in the year.

 “We have real momentum and we have significant investment capacity, so we will accelerate investment over and above what we budgeted,” Richard Meddings, finance director of the Asia-focused bank, said on Wednesday.